glowfishAPI/glowfish-py/quick_analytics_demo/README.md

     [<prediction1>,<prediction2>,...<predictionN>]

-For more info on the full structure of predictions returns, please see [the prediction api doc](http://glowfish.readme.io/v1.0/docs/predict).
+For full info on the structure of predict's json output, please see [the prediction api doc](http://glowfish.readme.io/v1.0/docs/predict).

 The 'predictions.class_predictions' key shows the estimated responses for the 4000+ clients passed to glowfi.sh from  'bank_profile_predict.json'.
 The 'composite_accuracy' key gives the weighted mean of class f1 scores for all estimations compared to actual user responses in 'bank_profile_predict.json' (86% in this case).